RamiHadji/CS50-Final-Project/README.md

  adapted into a simple and Pythonic domain language.

  ## More on Flask
-As mentioned earlier, the framework implies the use of a certain structure of directory / file listing as shown below:
+As mentioned earlier, the framework implies the use of a certain structure of directory/file listing as shown below:

-static/ contains all the static files like , javascript files.
+static / contains all the static files like , javascript files & styles /```mainpage.css```.

 templates/
 contains all the html files used to implement the webpages with a ```base.html```  file acting as the base for other files.